abhishek-balaji-2025/Terraform-Journey/README.md

 This prevents race conditions, corruption, and ensures safe collaboration in team environments.

 For remote backends like AWS S3 + DynamoDB, Terraform uses the DynamoDB table to manage locks automatically.

+## terraform apply with var-file

+`terraform apply -var-file="env-config/dev.tfvars"`

+This command loads variables from dev.tfvars and applies the configuration accordingly.
+Useful for managing multiple environments (dev, staging, prod).